 Founding member of EU (25-3-1957)

 Italy was home to many well-known and influential European cultures, including the Etruscans, Greeks, and the Romans.
-Its capital Rome has been a historically important world city, especially as the core of ancient Rome and the Roman Catholic Church.
-For more than 3,000 years Italy experienced migrations and invasions from Germanic, Celtic, Frankish, Lombard, Byzantine Greek, Saracen and Norman peoples during the Middle Ages, followed by the Italian Renaissance period, in which the Italian Wars took place and various city-states were noted for their cultural achievements.
-Italy was divided into many independent states and often experienced foreign domination before the Italian unification, that created Italy as an independent nation-state for the first time in its history, took place.
+Its capital, Rome, is one of the most historically important cities of the world, as the centre of ancient Rome and the Roman Catholic Church.
+For more than 3,000 years Italy experienced migrations and invasions from Germanic, Celtic, Frankish, Lombard, Byzantine Greek, Saracen and Norman peoples during the Middle Ages.
+During the Italian Renaissance, various city-states were noted for their cultural achievements.
+Italy was divided into many independent states and often experienced foreign domination before the Italian unification, that created Italy as an independent nation-state.
 During the period under the Italian monarchy and during the world wars Italy experienced much conflict, but stability was restored after the creation of the Italian Republic.